SCOPE OF THIS CHAPTER

 The social worker should also book a secure escort for the hearing.

-Where the placement is required before there is time to obtain a Secure Accommodation Order, the Designated Manager (Secure Accommodation) can authorise the placement for up to a maximum of 72 hours.
+Where the placement is required before there is time to obtain a Secure Accommodation Order, the Director of Children's Services can authorise the placement for up to a maximum of 72 hours.

 6. Placements of Children under the age of 13 Years